 - Can be on any type of contract

-- Will have any grant based on the hours they are not working calculated in reference to their usual working hours where they have previously not been furloughed and any grant for those who have been previously furloughed based on their salary as of March 2020
+- Will have any grant based on the hours they are not working calculated in reference to their usual working hours where they have previously not been furloughed and any grant for those who have been previously furloughed based on their salary as at the pay reference period

 - Must be furloughed for a minimum period of 7 days when they are subsidised under this scheme

 - Will be paid by their employer subject to their contact of employment and their employer will be responsible for paying tax and National Insurance Contributions on those amounts